grannygoestoheaven/teller/README.md

 # Teller

-🧠 **Teller** is an AI-powered storytelling assistant that syncs voice and music to create immersive, timed narratives.
+🧠 Teller is an AI-powered storytelling assistant that syncs voice and background ambient music to create immersive, focus-improved narratives.

 ## Features

-- Converts subject + duration into an insightful short story
+- Converts subject into an insightful short story
 - Syncs narration with background track
-- Uses LLMs text generation + tts and VLC for synchronized media playing
+- Uses LLMs text generation + TTS

 ---